DanielCreggOrganization/w5-lab-classes-objects-StefanKrstinic/README.md

 ### Explanation

-Static fields and methods belong to the class itself rather than any instance (object) of the class.
-They are shared among all instances of the class.
+Static members (fields and methods) belong to the *class itself*, not to any specific object instance of the class.
+There's only one copy of a static member, shared by all objects of that class.

-- **Static Fields (Class Variables):** A single copy exists regardless of the number of instances.
+- **Static Fields (Class Variables):** These are useful for tracking things related to the class as a whole (like a counter of how many objects have been created).

-- **Static Methods:** Can be called without creating an instance of the class.
+- **Static Methods:** These can be called directly on the class name (without creating an object).
+They often perform utility functions related to the class.
+They *cannot* access instance variables directly because they don't belong to any specific object.

 **Key Points:**

 - Use the `static` keyword to declare static fields or methods.
-- Static methods cannot access instance variables (`non-static` fields) directly.
+- Static methods cannot directly access instance variables (non-static fields) – they only have access to static members.

 ### Example